-- the name of a new contact
+- Name of a new contact

-- insight into the profession
+- Insight into the profession

-- information about career experiences
+- Information about career experiences

 How Do I Network?

-- talk to people you know
+- Talk to people you already know (also known as 'warm contacts')

-- attend a Career Fair or Job Fair
+- Attend a Career Fair or Job Fair

-- attend industry conferences
+- Join an industry association and attend conferences

-- attend Employer Information Sessions
+- Attend Employer Information Sessionsand Career/Industry Nights

-- set-up Informational Interviews
+- Set-up Informational Interviews